 After the day, we were happy to get back to the hotel for dinner and sleep.
 Hasta Pronto!

-Similar to the tremendous diversity of Oak Hill’s student body, on this trip we have students from three countries (Bahamas, Sierra Leone and the USA) and from six states (Florida, Tennessee, North Carolina, California, New York and Pennsylvania).
+Similar to the tremendous diversity of Oak Hill’s student body, on this trip we have participants from three countries (Bahamas, Sierra Leone and the USA) and from five states (Florida, North Carolina, California, New York and Pennsylvania).
 One thing that unites us all is that we are enthused about the opportunity to see the countryside and six wonderful cities within the country of Spain (Málaga, Granada, Sevilla, Córdoba, Madrid and Barcelona).
 We are excited about myriad components of our trip, including touring The Alhambra, flamenco dancing, eating paella, drinking Moroccan tea, visiting an olive oil farm and biking through the streets of Barcelona.

 That’s it for now, but please stay posted as we plan to have daily written updates, photos and videos of our journey through España.